FESTIVAL FACEMASK REQUIREMENTS AS IT RELATES TO ADA & RELIGION

 B. RIGHTS OF OFFSET & ENFORCEMENT: In the event Exhibitor is indebted to Producer, whether or not such indebtedness arises from this or any other agreement, Producer shall have the right in its discretion, to apply any refunds of Exhibitor fees properly due Exhibitor to such other indebtedness in the event legal action is filed by Producer to enforce the terms and provisions of the agreement, the prevailing party in such action shall be entitled to reimbursement of court costs and reasonable legal fees.

-C. GOVERNING LAW: This contract is governed by the laws of the City, County, and State where the Event is hosted, as applied to contracts entered into and entirely performed within such state.
-Exhibitor agrees that the courts located in the City, County, and State where the Event is hosted, shall constitute the exclusive forum for the resolution of any and all disputes arising out of, connected with or related to this contract or the breach of any provision of this contract.
-Exhibitor waives any right to assert lack of personal or subject matter jurisdiction and agrees that venue properly lies in the City, County, and State where the Event is hosted.
+C. GOVERNING LAW: This contract is governed by the laws of the State of Arizona as applied to contracts entered into and entirely performed within such state.
+Exhibitor agrees that the courts located in the State of Arizona shall constitute the exclusive forum for the resolution of any and all disputes arising out of, connected with or related to this contract or the breach of any provision of this contract.
+Exhibitor waives any right to assert lack of personal or subject matter jurisdiction and agrees that venue properly lies in Surprise, Arizona.

 D. SEVERABILITY: If any provision of this Agreement is held illegal or unenforceable in a judicial proceeding, such provision shall be severed and shall be inoperative, and, provided that the fundamental terms and conditions of this Agreement (including, without limitation, Section (5) of this Agreement [the Assumption of Risk provision] and [the Release] and [the Covenant Not to Sue] remain legal and enforceable, the remainder of this Agreement shall remain operative and binding on the Parties.